-Images and movies often have data embedded into their source file which is usually inserted by the device that created the image (e.g. a digital camera).
-In Asset Bank it is possible to harvest this data and use it to populate an assets attribute values automatically.
+In Asset Bank it is possible to harvest this embedded data and use it to populate an asset's attribute values.
 To do this you need to first set up a mapping between the embedded data field and an attribute in Asset Bank.
-This is achieved on the Embedded Data Mappings page:
+This is achieved on the Admin > Attributes > Embedded Data Mappings page:

 When adding a new data mapping you need to provide the following information:

-- Attribute - Select an attribute that you want the embedded data field to map to.
+- Attribute - Select the attribute that you want the embedded data field to map to.
 You may want to set up a custom attribute for this on the Manage Attributes page.

-- Mapping direction - Select 'Upload' if you want the system to copy an embedded data value into an attribute value when you upload the image.
-Select 'Download' if you want the system to copy an attribute value into an embedded data field when you download the image.
+- Mapping direction - Select 'Upload' if you want the system to copy an embedded data value into an attribute value when you upload the asset.
+Select 'Download' if you want the system to copy an attribute value into an embedded data field when you download the asset.

-- Delimiter - If the attribute contains multiple values (such as a keywords fields) then you can specify a delimiter here.
+- Delimiter - If the attribute contains multiple values (such as a keywords field) then you can specify a delimiter here.

 - Binary data - If the value of the metadata field is a binary value then this checkbox needs to be ticked for the mapping to work.